-People: Engagement of the local community in determining their needs, aspirations and goals.
-A thorough assessment of the social, economic and cultural context of the community is essential to identify the most appropriate system.
+People: Engage the local community in determining their needs, aspirations and goals and assess the social, economic and cultural context of the community to identify the most appropriate system.

-Product: Selection of technologies that are best suited for the local situation, based not only on the resources available but identification of the wants and needs of the community.
+Product: Select technologies best suited for the local situation, based on the resources available and the wants and needs of the community.

 Process: The introduction of energy systems must be accompanied by the development of business processes to allow sustainable replication, deliver social benefits and generate wealth for the community.